sydjango-org/sydjango-content/static-pages/speakers.md

 ### Be cautious with live demos

-It will be far easier for your to speak over your prerecorded demos and it will increase audience comprehension.
+It will be far easier for you to speak over your prerecorded demos and it will increase audience comprehension.

 ### Code of Conduct